JavaScript floor

 In this JS function example, we will find the floor values of different data types and display the output.

+NOTE: Please refer to the Math functions article on the JavaScript page.
 The last line of this example uses this Math function on Null value JavaScript is returning Zero as output.

 <!DOCTYPE html>